Jumner/TuringVscode/README.md

 ## Known Issues

-1. Syntax highlighting does not properly highlight user defined variables.
-2. The autocomplete does not complete user defined functions and variables.
-3. The autocomplete does not suggest module functions and constants without the module prefix.
+1. The autocomplete does not suggest module functions and constants without the module prefix.
-4. A few niche functions, keywords and modules are not included.
+2. A few niche functions, keywords and modules are not included.
 Notably, the Gui module.

 ## Planned Features
-- Autocomplete of user defined items
 - General code cleanup and bug fixes
 - Add documentation on hover and when in function brackets
 - Prevent autocomplete from stopping newlines
+-

 ## Github Information